-Gunnar Aarma (born 1916) is a music teacher, a university graduate, member of Lutheran church.
+Gunnar Aarma (1916-2001) was a music teacher, a university graduate, member of Lutheran church.
 On several occasions he has embraced Islam and extracted medical knowledge from Islamic philosophy and medicine.
-In Estonia he is justly regarded the grand old man, guru and promoter of Buddhism.
+In Estonia he was justly regarded as the grand old man, guru and promoter of Buddhism.
 For years he has propagated Eastern medicine and its methods.
-He makes use of acupuncture and acupressure, diagnoses afflictions with the help of eyes, ears and soles of feet.
-One of his healing methods is gong therapy; he has studied and experimented on music therapy, diagnosed with a pendulum, advocates hunger cures and hydropathy, etc. Both of his grandmothers were village healers whose methods Aarma has described as intuitive and, therefore, of little interest to him.
+He made use of acupuncture and acupressure, diagnoses afflictions with the help of eyes, ears and soles of feet.
+One of his healing methods was gong therapy; he has studied and experimented on music therapy, diagnosed with a pendulum, advocates hunger cures and hydropathy, etc. Both of his grandmothers were village healers whose methods G. Aarma has described as intuitive and, therefore, of little interest to him.
 Anyway, he has seen them healing and massaging.
 During his years of banishment and prison camps he has met several Russian witch doctors.
 At that period he also came into contact with a Yakut shaman.
-He may be considered one of the first importers and brokers of mumio in Estonia.
+He might be considered one of the first importers and brokers of mumio in Estonia.
 Very innovative were his séances of hunger cure and the promotion of macrobiotic diet.
-As for herbs and diet, Aarma has always stressed the necessity to choose from those that grow near one's place of living - only these can sustain your health.
+As for herbs and diet, G. Aarma has always stressed the necessity to choose from those that grow near one's place of living - only these can sustain your health.